HISTORY OF PASCO COUNTY

 West Pasco’s Heritage has: “In the early 1890’s one of the most severe hurricanes ever to hit the coast struck at Bailey’s Bluff destroying piers, warehouses, curing racks and drove the spongers to seek a safer shelter farther south.
 They moved to the bayous of the Anclote River near Tarpon Springs and Tarpon became the home of the sponge industry from that time on in history.”
 Hurricanes affected the Gulf coast of Florida in Sept.
 1894 and Oct.
 1896; presumably the entry refers to one of these dates.

-However, a different explanation for the move is found in an October 1897 magazine article:
+However, a different explanation for the move is found in a Sept.
+28, 1897, newspaper article:

-For many years the principal dredging has been in progress at Bailey’s Point.
-Now, however, the black crews of the sponging vessels have begun to remove their kraals to Anclote Key.
-Several reason are given for the change in place of operations, the most important of which is the fact that the water around Bailey’s Point was being used too rapidly on account of the large number of sponging men there.
+For many years the principal dredging has been in progress at Bailey’s point.
+Now, however, the crews of the sponging vessels have begun to remove their kraals to Anclote key.
+Several reasons are given for the change in place of operations, the most important of which is the fact that the water around Bailey’s point was being used too rapidly on account of the large number of sponging men there.
+There are many kraals at Sea Horse key also, but they are used only in winter, when the spongers take a long southern trip.
+Mr. Decker, one of the prominent sponge men of the state, recently shipped in one day 19 bales of sponges that, according to the prevailing prices, were valued at $7,000.

 Sept.
 1888.
 A coast chart issued at this time shows Bailey’s Bluff.